-This paper provides a technical description of a global computable general equilibrium (CGE) model that is calibrated from a Social Accounting Matrix (SAM) representation of the Global Trade Analysis Project (GTAP) database.
+This paper provides a technical description of a version of a global computable general equilibrium (CGE) model that is calibrated using global data presented as a Social Accounting Matrix (SAM) with satellite accounts.
+This model was used in a study for UNFCCC; its use is not endorsed.